wave-org/DoomWallet/docs/btc.md

 ![](./7-6.jpg)

-You need to import account by this QR code.
+You need to import the account with this QR code.

 In "Address List", you can see all addresses in this wallet.
 You can use any address to receive BTC.